Structure Formation and Microlensing with Axion Miniclusters: Axion Stars

 \section{Axion Stars}

 We have treated minicluster density profiles as if axions are entirely cold.
 On small scales, however, scalar field dynamics becomes important~\cite{Schive:2014dra,Schive:2014hza,2015MNRAS.451.2479M,2017PhRvD..95d3541H,2016PhRvD..94d3513S,2017arXiv170505845M} and the final ingredient in any axion DM halo is the central solitonic core, or ``axion star''.
-The axion star is formed when gradient pressure in the axion field is sufficient to halt gravitational collapse, leading to a stable (in the non-relativistic limit) ground state solution (for axion star formation in halos, see the simulations of Ref.~\cite{Schive:2014hza}; for relativistic corrections and stability see Refs.~\cite{2016MPLA...3150090E,2017PhRvL.118a1301L,2017JCAP...03..055H,2017arXiv170505385E}).
+The axion star is formed when gradient pressure in the axion field is sufficient to halt gravitational collapse, leading to a stable (in the non-relativistic limit) ground state solution (for axion star formation in halos, see the simulations of Ref.~\cite{Schive:2014hza}; for relativistic corrections and stability see Refs.~\cite{2016MPLA...3150090E,2017PhRvL.118a1301L,2017JCAP...03..055H,2017arXiv170505385E}; for interactions of axion stars with nuclear matter see Ref.~\cite{2016JHEP...12..127B}).
 We now briefly assess the role of axion stars in miniclusters, and whether they might modify any of our conclusions.
+We treat only the case where axion self-interactions can be neglected: the stable branch of dilute axion stars where collapse is driven by gravity.

-The soliton is the ground state solution of the Schr\"{o}dinger-Poisson equation.
+The soliton is the ground state solution of the Schr\"{o}dinger-Poisson equations.
 For a given axion mass, the soliton solution is specified entirely by the soliton mass.
 The mass-radius relation is (e.g. Ref.~\cite{Schive:2014hza})

 When an axion density perturbation becomes large enough, the axions inside will condense into the soliton solution under the influence of gravity.
 We estimate the value of $\delta$ for which a minicluster condenses to an axion star by equating $r_{\rm sol}$ to the hard-sphere minicluster radius, Eq.~\eqref{eqn:hard_sphere_mc}.